Gostyu/cineiver/README.md

 Cineiver is a little movie list app

 ## Installation
-Download the zip file of the project on your computer and run Android Studio.
+Git clone the project or download it as a zip file on your computer and open it in Android Studio.

 ## Usage
 After you have downloaded it, in the project go to the Utils package then